multiverse-os/muid/README.md

 both use more resources, produce bigger ids, and their code does make use of the standard libraries making them hard for some developers to understand and more importantly hard for some developers to moidfy, customize, or contribute to.
+For example, `xid` has a lot of code pulled from the standard library `encoding/base32` to customize it to support downcased `base32`, and we simply use the standard library, and downcase it.

 `muid` like almost all Multiverse libraries uses no external dependencies, are written in pure Go, using only the standard libraries.
 Making code review,